Antypodish/Unity_DOTS_GeneticNeuralNetwork_F1Cars/README.md

 # Unity DOTS Genetic Neural Network

 This project is inspired by Genetic Neural Network https://github.com/iambackit/COPS_AI.
 However, it has been completely reworked for DOTS.
-Some common feature may be recognised.
+Some common features may be recognised.
 ![Watch the video](https://forum.unity.com/attachments/upload_2021-2-21_3-31-0-png.799931/)

+## Motivation

+Well, I love AI stuff, that should be plenty of the reason :)
+But what I wanted to achieve, is to stray away a bit from Unity ML utilities, which is only working on dev machines and requires python, to do training.
+I want to be able to train AI at runtime as well, maybe even by players during game play.
+Depending on the desired project.
+So hence here is my motivation.

 ## What to expect

 After opening the project scene, multiple maps will be visible.
 Additional maps can be added, or removed.
-Each map is a based on a prefab.
-It contains barriers, checkpoints, and car spawner point.
+Each map is based on a prefab.
+It contains barriers, checkpoints, and car spawner points.

-* Barriers basically limits, where car can go.
+* Barriers basically limit where cars can go.
-* Checkpoints allow each car to gain score, which contributes for learning.
+* Checkpoints allow each car to gain a score, which contributes to learning.
 * Car spawner points spawn cars at its position, with some additional random position and rotation.
-Rotation of checkpoint, will spawn cars facing local X axis.
+Rotation of the checkpoint, will spawn cars facing the local X axis.
 More points can be added, or removed as needed per each map.

 Maps can have different barriers configuration and have variation position and orientations of checkpoints.

 ## Training

-Project comes with partially pretrained set of brains, based on 320 cars.
+Project comes with a partially pretrained set of brains, based on 320 cars.
-The training took arround 45 min.
+The training took around 45 min.
-After running further training, car should arrive to the end of map, within few generations.
+After running further training, the car should arrive at the end of the map, within a few generations.
 Data sets can be marked in a manager Game Object, to be saved and loaded.

 ## Cars

-Each car has LIDAR, which casts rays in front of car, 180 degrees.
+Each car has LIDAR, which casts rays in front of the car, 180 degrees.
 Results are passed into NN.
-Steering and throthle, is determined by car controller system.
+Steering and throttle, is determined by the car controller system.
-Values can be further tweeked.
-Cars behaviour is rather rough, with main goal, to prove of the concept.
+Values can be further tweaked.
+Cars behaviour is rather rough, with the main goal, to prove the concept.

 ![Watch the video](https://forum.unity.com/attachments/upload_2021-2-21_3-48-28-png.799946/)

 ## Game Object Manager with conversion to entity

-GO Manager contains range of settings, allowing to define, how training will be proceeded.
+GO Manager contains a range of settings, allowing to define, how training will be proceeded.
-It allows to define, how various new generaions will be, based on parents.
+It allows to define, how various new generations will be, based on parents.
 Manager is converted to entity at runtime and can be viewed via Entity Debugger.
 Changing settings, may require at current state, stop and run game again.
-Manager is just example and can be further modified.
+Manager is just an example and can be further modified.
 It is responsible for managing two sets of populations, current and previous (parents).
-Hence, if target population is 320, total visible population will be 620, but active and trained will be 320.
+Hence, if the target population is 320, the total visible population will be 620, but active and trained will be 320.
 The duration of training is based on the preset time and alive brains.
-If time runs out (30 sec (starting time is lower)), or no alive population is present, generation will be finalised and new generation will start.
+If time runs out (30 sec (starting time is lower)), or no alive population is present, generation will be finalised and a new generation will start.
-If car hits a barrier, it become inhibitted, until next generation.
+If a car hits a barrier, it becomes inhibited, until the next generation.
 Score is evaluated and then is spawned again at spawn point.

 ![Watch the video](https://forum.unity.com/attachments/upload_2021-2-21_3-34-21-png.799937/)

 ## Genetic Neural Network

-Each generation spawns set of entities, in this case cars.
+Each generation spawns a set of entities, in this case cars.
-Each entity holds own brain, with own net settings.
+Each entity holds its own brain, with its own net settings.
 See Entity Debugger for details.
 This NN uses 3 layers, input, hidden and output.

 * Input layer is taking 9 LIDAR raycasts as input, speed and skidding factors.
 Total 11 neurons.
-* Hidden layer has same amount of neurons as input.
-But can be changed in a example manager.
+* Hidden layer has the same amount of neurons as input.
+But can be changed in an example manager.
-* Output layer returns throtle and steering values, ranging 0.0 to 1.0.
+* Output layer returns throttle and steering values, ranging 0.0 to 1.0.
 * Weights count are multiplication of previous and next layer.

-When new generation is initialized, it first crossover with previous generation.
-Then mutation is applied, based on settings of a example manager.
+When a new generation is initialized, it first crossovers with the previous generation.
+Then mutation is applied, based on settings of an example manager.

 ## Things to know

-First generation is always random, regardles if is read from file, or not.
+First generation is always random, regardless if it is read from file, or not.
-Second generation is first one, which contributes into training.
+The Second generation is the first one, which contributes into training.

 ## Requirements